 S&P/TSX composite down in late-morning trading, U.S. stock markets also lower

-Canada's main stock index was down in late-morning trading as losses led by the base metal and financial sectors were offset in part by strength in the energy stocks as the price of oil climbed higher.
+Canada's main stock index was down in late-morning trading, as losses in the financial and telecom sectors weighed on the market, and U.S. stock markets also moved lower.

-The October crude contract was up US$2.49 at US$95.55 per barrel and the October natural gas contract was up 16 cents at US$9.43 per mmBTU.
+The October crude contract was down US$1.26 at US$90.38 per barrel and the October natural gas contract was down a penny at US$9.03 per mmBTU.

-The December gold contract was up US$2.50 at US$1,752.30 an ounce and the December copper contract was down nine cents at US$3.61 a pound.
+The December gold contract was down US$3.70 at US$1,732.60 an ounce and the December copper contract was down four cents at US$3.51 a pound.

 MORE Business News